HL7/uv-lab-rep-ig/input/pagecontent/status-mgmt.md

 ####  Updated Laboratory Report

 * A **laboratory report, after being released as “final”, is modified** (edited or added to).
-* the report is complete and verified by an authorized person
+* The report is complete and verified by an authorized person

 In this case:

-* The report status used will indicate what modifications have occurred:
+* the report status used will indicate what modifications have occurred:
-  * Status set to “amended” when changes were made to patient demographics or other parts of the report that don't affect the result value (with units, if applicable) or result interpretation
+  * status set to “amended” when changes were made to patient demographics or other parts of the report that don't affect the result value (with units, if applicable) or result interpretation
-  * Status set to “corrected” when changes are made to the result value (with units, if applicable) or result interpretation
+  * status set to “corrected” when changes are made to the result value (with units, if applicable) or result interpretation
-  * Status set to “appended” when new results or interpretations are being added
+  * status set to “appended” when new results or interpretations are being added

 #### Cancelled Laboratory Report